 Kevin Lane Keller

-Author of Strategic Brand Management
+Author at Strategic Brand Management

 Perceived value plays a big role in marketing.
 How brands differentiate their products and marketing campaigns influences the value of their products in the eyes of their customers.
 This may be in relation to any of the four overarching types of value mentioned above.